ludorl82/aws-lambda-short-url/README.md

 This Terraform plan was built and tested with Terraform v0.12.12.
 It should work with anything at or above that.
 Terraform is available for download [here](https://www.terraform.io/downloads.html).

 The aws cli used in this document is aws-cli/1.14.44.
 Instructions for installing the latest aws cli can be found [here](https://docs.aws.amazon.com/en_us/cli/latest/userguide/cli-chap-install.html).
+The minimum required permissions to run this plan can be found [here](https://github.com/ludorl82/aws-lambda-short-url/blob/master/terraform-urls-policy.json).

 ## Deploy